BlakeWeissman/simple-react-weather/README.md

 # A Simple React Weather App
-This is a simple weather app built using React and Redux
+A simple weather app built using React.